 Little balconies on top for relaxing two car garages that seemed to take up most of the space in the house.

 She opened the garage and drove her little roller-skate car out of the needlessly huge garage.
 She saw fit to fill it with useless knickknacks, a foosball table we never used and some piece of ethnic art she picked up in a flea market.
-Anything to fill the void left by the tiny car in the huge garage.

 The car was so small it was basically a motorized rickshaw but complaining would be pointless and eat up too much air in the car.
 I was getting a free ride after all.
-A chance I sorely needed to get a leg up on whomever was in the shadows of the internet so interested in little old me.
+A chance I sorely needed to get a leg up on whomever was lurking in the shadows of the internet, so interested in little old me.

 It puttered along like a milk float down the end of the drive turning right on Sweetwater.
 A left onto Sycamore creek and then it was another left and a straight shot onto Turtle rock drive.
 Only coming out of the neighbourhood noticing how much it looked like a cult compound from the outside.
 Trees planted there like it was a model of some Swedish fishing village and the grass cut so fine it looked like it was just papier mache painted green.